mawngo/go-batch/README.md

 	// This will create a *batch.Processor that can accept item. processor := setup.Run(summing(&sum))

+	ctx := context.Background()
 	for i := 0; i < 1_000_000; i++ {
 		// Add item to the processor.
-		processor.Put(1)
+		processor.Put(ctx, 1)
 	}
-	// Remember to close the processor before your application stopped.
+	// Remember to close the running processor before your application stopped.
 	// Closing will force the processor to process the left-over item,
-	// any item added after closing is not guarantee to be processed. if err := processor.Close(); err != nil {
+	// any item added after closing is not guarantee to be processed. if err := processor.Close(ctx); err != nil {
 		panic(err)
 	}
 	if sum != 1_000_000 {